Understanding the Hamiltonian Monte Carlo through its Physics Fundamentals and Examples: Introduction

 This paper introduces the theory and Python codes of HMC, and provides examples and comparisons.
 Section \ref{apena} introduces the fundamental principles of Hamiltonian mechanics.
-Section \ref{se_construc} presents the construction of the HMC algorithm and some important theoretical results.
-Section \ref{compacompa} presents illustrative examples and comparative analyses between HMC, RWMH, and t-walk in terms of execution time, convergence, IAT, and acceptance rates.
-The Python code for these examples can be accessed via the GitHub repository at \hyperlink{https://t.ly/mvitK}{https://t.ly/mvitK}.
+Section \ref{se_construc} presents the construction of the HMC algorithm, important theoretical results and its sensitivity to the choice of hyperparameters $\epsilon$ (leapfrog step size) and $L$ (trajectory length).
+Section~\ref{sec:modern_variants} reviews modern extensions of the algorithm, such as the No-U-Turn Sampler (NUTS) and the Dual Averaging (DA), which adaptively tune $\epsilon$ and $L$, and the repelling-attracting HMC (raHMC), which helps the chain visit all local modes.
+Section \ref{compacompa} presents illustrative examples and comparative analyses between HMC (and its variants) and RWMH in terms of execution time, convergence, effective sample size (ESS) and seconds per ESS.
+The Python code for these examples can be accessed via the GitHub repository at \url{https://github.com/unabrahams/Hamiltonian-Monte-Carlo-}.
 Finally, Section \ref{conclu} presents the conclusions of this work.